dojo4/policy/hr.md

 Please see “Time tracking” below for further instructions on how to track time in Redmine.

-###Communications & Operations
+### Communications & Operations

 In keeping with the expectations we have of one another at dojo4, below are outlined some of the things that allow us to keep things running smoothly, empower each other to get good work done, have maximal fun, and not have to micromanage one another.
 Please learn and use these systems.
 You can bring any questions you might have to Corey.

-You will report directly to Corey Kohn, COO, but you can expect to field frequent requests from any of dojo4’s managers and partners, and from any of dojo4’s other employees.
+You will report directly to Corey Kohn, CEO, but you can expect to field frequent requests from any of dojo4’s managers and partners, and from any of dojo4’s other employees.
 Each of us serves the others.

-####dojo4 email address
+#### dojo4 email address
 You will be given a dojo4 email address.
 Please use this address for internal and client correspondence.
 That said, we endeavor to keep our inboxes as empty as possible by using tools outlined below such as Redmine and Flowdock.

 #### dojo4 email lists